Flat Fee Landlord

 Why HOA Violations Are the Landlord's Problem

-The owner then has a separate issue with the tenant — trying to recover the fine or enforce the lease provision.
-Without the right lease provisions, this recovery can be difficult.
+The owner then has a separate issue with the tenant - trying to recover the fine or enforce the lease provision.
+Without the right lease provisions, this recovery can be difficult or impossible.
+You are caught between two relationships: your obligation to the HOA and your contractual rights with the tenant.

 Preventing HOA Violations

 • Provide HOA rules to the tenant at lease signing.
 Virginia law requires this and the tenant must acknowledge receipt.
-When they've signed acknowledging the rules, compliance becomes their explicit obligation.
+When they have signed acknowledging the rules, compliance becomes their explicit obligation.

-• Walk through the most commonly violated rules during move-in orientation — parking rules, trash collection days, lawn maintenance standards, satellite dish policy.
+• Walk through the most commonly violated rules during move-in orientation - parking rules, trash collection days, lawn maintenance standards, satellite dish policy, pet rules.

 When a Violation Occurs